-This research seeks to focus on and amplify the voices of those directly affected by problem gambling and crime.
-It aims to highlight the complex interplay between crime and gambling related harms through in-depth qualitative research about people’s lived experiences.
-The literature review suggests that the relationship may not be simple, pointing to factors such as demographic background, gender, mental health, and cross-addictions as well as co-morbidities and lifestyle factors.
+This research sought to focus on and amplify the voices of those directly affected by problem gambling and crime.
+It aimed to highlight the complex interplay between crime and gambling related harms through in-depth qualitative research about people’s lived experiences.
+The literature review suggested that the relationship may not be simple, pointing to factors such as demographic background, gender, mental health, and cross-addictions as well as co-morbidities and lifestyle factors.
 This suggests a complex picture when looking to develop a greater understanding of the relationship between and the trajectory of problem gambling and crime.

-The aim of the research is to map issues such as how people first engage with gambling, what types of gambling they partake in, how it escalates and when and how it results in the committing of crime.
-The research will also seek to identify how it affects key relationships such as employment, social and familial networks.
-We will hopefully gain a greater understanding about whether (and if so, how) interventions or treatments for gambling related harm and addiction are sought or utilised.
+The aim of the research was to map issues such as how people first engage with gambling, what types of gambling they partake in, how it escalates and when and how it results in the committing of crime.
+The research also sought to identify how it affects key relationships such as employment, social and familial networks.
+It facilitated a greater understanding about whether (and if so, how) interventions or treatments for gambling related harm and addiction are sought or utilised.

-The research will be undertaken by conducting interviews with people who have lived experience of gambling related harms and crime.
+The research was undertaken by conducting interviews with people who have lived experience of gambling related harms and crime.